isaac-for-healthcare/i4h-docs/scripts/README.md

   - Adds Apache 2.0 license headers with proper SPDX identifiers
   - Handles shebang lines correctly by placing headers after them
   - Automatically excludes directories from readme-sync-config.yml
+  - In check mode, exits with error code 1 if any files are missing headers
+- **Note**: This script runs automatically in CI/CD builds in check mode

 ### readme-sync-config.yml
 Configuration file that maps source README files to documentation pages.